Trumpism

-Trumpism is the ideology behind U.S. president Donald Trump and his political base.
-It is often used in close conjunction with the Make America Great Again (MAGA) and America First political movements.
-It comprises ideologies such as right-wing populism, right-wing antiglobalism, national conservatism and neo-nationalism, and features significant illiberal, authoritarian and at times autocratic beliefs.
+Trumpism is the political ideology behind Donald Trump, the 45th and 47th president of the United States, and his political base.
+It is often used in close conjunction with the Make America Great Again (MAGA) political movement.
+It comprises ideologies such as right-wing populism, right-wing antiglobalism, national conservatism, Christian nationalism, and neo-nationalism, and features significant illiberal, authoritarian, and autocratic beliefs and practices.
+Other ideologies include nativism, economic nationalism, anti-environmentalism, interventionism, and anti-intellectualism.
 Trumpists and Trumpians are terms that refer to individuals exhibiting its characteristics.
-There is significant academic debate over the prevalence of neo-fascist elements of Trumpism.
+There is significant academic debate over the prevalence of neo-fascist (Note: Books and journal articles: